Joined: 22 Sep 2008

 Please do not delete material from the wiki unless you are fully knowledgeable about the information.
 If you are not sure, but want to change the information, ADD the information above the material that is there as a suggested edit.
 Please report the fact that you have changed the wiki in the same thread:

 6. Is your router bricked?
-A bricked router is a router that you can no longer communicate with through wireless or wired connections.
+A bricked router is usually a router that you can no longer communicate with through wireless or ethernet wired connections.
 It will give no response.
 Just because a router doesn't seem to be fully working, doesn't mean it is bricked.
-Most of the time when we refer to a bricked router, we mean that it is not responding to a wired connection and needs a jtag or serial cable to fix it.
+That being said, when we properly refer to a bricked router, we mean that it is not responding to an ethernet wired connection and needs a jtag or serial cable to fix it.

 A brick will normally not respond to pings at all.
 Often, all the lan lights and the power light are lit when a router is bricked, even those with no cable in the lan port.
 If you can get your router to respond to pings, there is hope.